|Table of Contents:|

 When considering an Apple computer, the first key decision is whether to choose a laptop or a desktop.

 A laptop is a self-contained portable solution.
 It uses little desk space, so you can set it up anywhere.
 Slip it in a case and you can take it with you to use in a cafe, at a meeting, in a class or on the train.
 All Apple laptops offer excellent battery life, so in most situations you won’t have to worry about searching for a power outlet.
 If you want to expand your setup at home or the office, you can always plug in a big screen monitor, add a wireless keyboard and mouse and plug in an external drive for extra storage.
-With a properly equipped MacBook Pro you can drive multiple external displays and even plug in an external GPU for additional graphics processing power.
+With a properly equipped MacBook Pro you can drive multiple external displays.
+Models equipped with Intel processors can even plug in an external GPU for additional graphics processing power.

 A desktop PC lacks the portability of a laptop, but is usually more powerful, with desktop-class CPUs.
-Apple offers a wide range of desktop computers from the ultra-compact Mac mini to the workstation-class iMac Pro, with the sleek all-in-one iMac showing up everywhere from homes to offices and on the desktops of creative professionals.
+Apple offers a wide range of desktop computers from the ultra-compact Mac mini to the workstation-class iMac Pro.
+The sleek and modern all-in-one iMac shows up everywhere from homes to offices, and on the desktops of creative professionals.
 Those iMacs are available with big, bright 27-inch displays at 5K resolution!

 Bring your own favourite monitor, keyboard and mouse with the Mac mini, or choose an iMac to get everything you need right out of the box.